ronsun/PagedListWithSize/README.md

-# A sample for pagination with page size and filter
+# Samples for pagination with page size and filter

 ## What's the project for?